Marcus-Vinicius-Oliveira/FightFlowCore2/replit.md

 ## Overview

 Centro de Lutas Management is a comprehensive SaaS platform for martial arts academies to manage students, classes, attendance, and basic financials.
-The platform features both an admin dashboard for academy operations and a student portal for member access, with a focus on multi-tenant security and role-based access control.
+The platform features both an admin dashboard for academy operations and a dedicated student portal (Portal do Aluno) for member access, with a focus on multi-tenant security and role-based access control.

+**Recent Major Features:**
+- ✅ **Portal do Aluno Completo**: Dedicated student portal with secure login, dashboard, and schedule viewing
+- ✅ **Mandatory First Access Flow**: Students must change their password on first login with non-dismissible modal
+- ✅ **Multi-tenant Security**: Strict academy-based data isolation preventing cross-tenant access

 ## User Preferences